emolter/emolter.github.io/_posts/2021-11-18-website-build.md

 <!--more-->

-# Minimal Mistakes
+# The Minimal Mistakes template

 Now I needed a Jekyll template since the default from GitHub Pages seemed a bit basic.
 [Minimal Mistakes](https://github.com/mmistakes) came through bigtime.
 I spent a long time trying to use a different free Jekyll template, but its homepage was kind of dumb-looking and I couldn't figure out easily how to change it.
 The fact that Minimal Mistakes had a [quickstart](https://github.com/mmistakes/mm-github-pages-starter/generate) that made the GitHub repo for me was pretty awesome.
-And it looks easy to change any layouts or settings by simply adding more files from the main Minimal Mistakes repo into my local repo for the website, but I didn't try that.
+All I did was take that, git clone it to my local machine, and start making changes!
+Then I just git commit as normal.
+It takes a few minutes for the site to update after the GitHub repo updates.
+It looks easy to change any layouts or settings by simply adding more files from the main Minimal Mistakes repo into my local repo for the website, but I didn't try that.

-# Layout Decisions

 I initially wanted to make use of the categorization and tagging functionality to separate research, teaching, outreach, etc., and just make one post per topic.
 But I couldn't easily figure out how to make Research, Teaching, and Outreach site headers.
 I'm sure there is a way to do this, but I found it easier to just remove the fancy, auto-sorting Categories and Tags pages and make new pages with the simple layout.
 I guess the outcome is good - this isn't really a blog anyway.